-LendUp loans are expensive short-term loans for people who don’t have any other options.
-LendUp does not do a credit check during the application process, so their loans are very easy to qualify for, but these loans are also very costly.
+LendUp loans are expensive short-term loans for people with no other options.
+LendUp does not do a credit check during the application process, so their loans are easy to qualify for, but they are also very costly.
 LendUp loans only offer a few hundred dollars in funding, and how much you can borrow varies by state.

-Aside from how easy LendUp loans are to get, the only real upside is fast funding – within two business days.
-But borrowers should absolutely look elsewhere before considering LendUp, particularly since the company only services eight states.
+Aside from easy approval, the only real upside to LendUp loans is funding within two business days.
+As a result, borrowers should look elsewhere first, particularly since LendUp only services seven states.

 LendUp Personal Loan Terms